bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 But fortunately it was a non-custodial wallet and people wrote down their 12 words, hopefully.
 And so they should be fine because they can just import it into another wallet.
 But there was also a mixer component.
-And I think the two most important parts of that are something called the Whirlpool, which is a 5 input, 5 output mixer that you can use multiple times.
+And I think the two most important parts of that are something called the `Whirlpool`, which is a 5 input, 5 output mixer that you can use multiple times.

 Speaker 0: 00:09:37

-Yeah it's just a coin join which uses equal amounts.
+Yeah it's just a `CoinJoin` which uses equal amounts.

 Speaker 1: 00:09:41

-Yeah and then there is something called Ricochet which basically just as far as I understand it just forwards your coins a couple of times.
+Yeah and then there is something called `Ricochet` which basically just as far as I understand it just forwards your coins a couple of times.
 So you're making a couple of unnecessary transactions and then you send the email that you want to send and that might help when you're dealing with an exchange that only looks at say five hops ago or two hops ago and then maybe you can get around that.
 I don't know how effective any of these things are.